A6GibKm/emacs-pgtk-nativecomp-copr/README.md

   ```sh
   $ dnf update emacs
   ```

-> **NOTE**: If the latest stable version is greater than the available
-> pretest, then the stable version from official repositories will get
-> installed or updated.
-For example when GNU Emacs `27.1` gets
-> released and last pretest was `27.0.91`, then version `27.1` will
-> get installed.

 ## Reporting issues
 If you face any issues while installing or updating, please create an